 Dynamic Multipoint Virtual Private Network is a technique that enables the data to transfer between multiple sites, without having to statically configure all the devices.
 It is an effective solution for a dynamic secure overlay network.
 It is a hub and spoke network where the spokes directly communicate with each other by creating a dynamic IPSEC tunnel without having to go through the hub.

-Let us consider an example, a company having 200 branch locations that are connected to head office.
-Without DMVPN, we have to configure 200 point-to-point GRE tunnel interfaces on Head office router, with each interface requires seven lines of configuration code, so the total of 1400 lines of code on Head office router, plus configuring each branch office router.
-The new addition of the branch office needs to configure an additional tunnel interface on Head office router.
+Let us consider an example, for instance, a company has 200 branch locations that are connected to the head office.
+Without DMVPN, we have to configure 200 point-to-point GRE tunnel interfaces on Head office router, with each interface requiring at least seven lines of configuration code, therefore a total of 1400 lines of code on the Head office router, plus configuring each branch office router.
+The new addition of the branch office needs to configure an additional tunnel interface on the Head office router.

 The DMVPN requires only one interface configuration on the Head office router to connect 200 branch offices with fifteen lines of code.
 The new branch office addition doesn’t require any change in the configuration of the Head office router.

-The direct spoke-to-spoke VPN deployment provides a number of benefits over the normal VPN deployments:
+The direct spoke-to-spoke VPN deployment provides a number of benefits over the normal VPN deployments, such as:

 DMVPN is a combination of the following technologies.